Márk Magyar

-Márk Magyar (born 28 April 1990) is a Hungarian pair skater who currently competes with Ioulia Chtchetinina; together, they are a three-time Hungarian national champion (2020–22).
+Márk Magyar (born 28 April 1990) is a retired Hungarian pair skater, With Ioulia Chtchetinina, he is a three-time Hungarian national champion (2020–22).
 With his former skating partner, Darja Beklemiscseva, he won bronze at the 2017 Bavarian Open and competed at the 2017 World Championships.
 Earlier in his career, he skated with Anna Khnychenkova and Anna Marie Pearce, competing in the final segment at three ISU Championships.

 Career

 Early years

 Magyar began learning to skate in 1998.
 Competing in men's singles, he placed second to Tigran Vardanjan at the 2008 Hungarian Championships.

 Partnership with Khnychenkova

 In 2009, Magyar teamed up with Ukraine's Anna Khnychenkova to compete in pair skating for Hungary.
 In the 2009–2010 season, the pair trained under Viacheslav Tkachenko in Budapest.
 They placed 15th at their first international event – the World Junior Championships, held in March 2010 in The Hague, Netherlands.

 In the 2010–2011 season, Khnychenkova/Magyar trained in Toruń, Poland, and Budapest, Hungary, coached by Dorota Siudek and Mariusz Siudek.
 They placed 7th at a senior Grand Prix event, the Trophée Éric Bompard in November 2010.
 In March 2011, they finished 13th at the World Junior Championships in Gangneung, South Korea; it was their final competition as a pair.